KieronQuinn/Smartspacer/README.md

 - Extensive plugin system, to pull in data from loads of apps
 - Plugin Repository in-app, for easy plugin downloads
 - AI-esque requirements system, to make information shown more dynamic - want to show your gym pass at the gym or your loyalty card and shopping list at the store?
 Smartspacer can do that.
 - Full screen "Expanded Smartspace", showing you all of Smartspacer at once, with dynamic widgets and shortcuts.
-Available as a Google Discover replacement for compatible launchers and [Discover Killer](https://github.com/KieronQuinn/DiscoverKiller)
+Available as a Google Discover replacement for compatible launchers.
 - "OEM Smartspace" support for devices still using the legacy At a Glance implementation

 ## Screenshots